arilotter/vaportrade/README.md

 # NICE TO HAVE TODO:
 - [] monitor for order success on taker side as well, in case wallet UX is weird and buggy.
 - [] ENS, unstoppable domains?
-- [] why does Sequence logout feel so buggy
+- [] why does Sequence logout feel so buggy, how do I deauth?
 - [] add "kill" button that you can race your trading partner to, lol
 - [] make trade button flash when new things happen
 - [] buggy buggy css, please flexbox wizards, save me